 Until Aaron Swartz committed suicide, I didn’t really know what he was about.
 But with the outpouring of emotion his death provoked, I read numerous articles on what he did and what he stood for.
 I’m sure you’ve read many yourselves, so I won’t elaborate.

-One thing has touch me more personally though.
+One thing has touched me more personally though.
 I read this article on the EFF website, which included the image and the quote on the right : “Be curious.
 Read widely.
 Try new things.
 I think a lot of what people call intelligence just boils down to curiosity”.
 What a wonderful thing to say… I really think he has a point; not only is curiosity something we should foster and encourage, but it also breeds something we sorely needs, as a society: intelligence itself.

 I posted the image on Google+, and got a comment by Rémi Pannequin:“This just exactly sum up the hacker philosophy”.
 He is so right.
 Rémi reminded me something I had forgotten, because of age maybe, as my own days of Amiga enthusiasm are far behind me, or maybe because of the constant badgering of people who only advocate in absolutes… Whatever the cause, the term “hacker” has become so associated with piracy and cyber crime that we are starting to forget what pushes people to hack, and try new and different things just to see what happens.